 By the start of 2019, according to an analysis by Nature, private investors had funded at least 52 quantum-technology companies globally since 2012—many of them spin-outs from university departments.
 (Academics have founded many more start-ups that have yet to close deals.)
 Although the value of some of the cash infusions remains secret, Nature’s analysis captures the scale of recent activity.
-It finds that, in 2017 and 2018, companies received at least $450 million in private funding—more than four times the $104 million disclosed over the previous two years.
+It finds that in 2017 and 2018, companies received at least $450 million in private funding—more than four times the $104 million disclosed during the preceding two years.
 VC makes up the bulk of this cash.
-Many firms in the VC hub of California’s Silicon Valley have already plunged in, and among the rest, “most are keeping a close eye on quantum,” says Christopher Monroe, a physicist at the University of Maryland, College Park, who co-founded in 2015 quantumcomputing firm IonQ.
+Many firms in the VC hub of California’s Silicon Valley have already plunged in, and among the rest, “most are keeping a close eye on quantum,” says Christopher Monroe, a physicist at the University of Maryland, College Park, who co-founded in 2015 quantum-computing firm IonQ.

 Few doubt that quantum technologies will eventually yield useful and potentially revolutionary products.
 Alongside government investments, hundreds of firms are rushing to invest in the field, with big names such as IBM, Google, Alibaba, Hewlett Packard, Tencent, Baidu and Huawei all doing their own research.
 Google has reportedly now created a quantum computer that can solve specialized problems that would stump even the best classical computer—a landmark known as quantum supremacy.
 Secure encryption using quantum technology is already a commercial product, as are some quantum-enabled technologies that sense, image or measure at exquisitely precise scales.
-Quantum computing pioneer D-Wave Systems in Burnaby, B.C., even sells computers that exploit quantum effects, although these machines specialize in particular tasks known as optimization problems.
+Quantum-computing pioneer D-Wave Systems in Burnaby, B.C., even sells computers that exploit quantum effects, although these machines specialize in particular tasks known as optimization problems.

-If these early quantum computers don’t emerge soon with profitable uses, the field could face a “valley of death” in which investment falters, warned a December 2018 report from the U.S. National Academies of Science, Engineering, and Medicine.
-Some researchers worry about a quantum winter similar to the AI winters used to describe the lulls that followed surges of interest in that field.
-There are now hints that U.S. firms are finding it harder to get private funding, says Finke, who notes that seven out of ten deals he has documented this year were outside the country.
-“There is still a lot of value being created—it’s just a case of whether there is too much hype,” says Christian Weedbrook, founder of the quantum-computing firm Xanadu based in Toronto.
+If these early quantum computers do not emerge soon with profitable uses, the field could face a “valley of death” in which investment falters, warned a December 2018 report from the U.S. National Academies of Sciences, Engineering and Medicine.
+Some researchers worry about a “quantum winter” similar to the “AI winters” used to describe the lulls that followed surges of interest in that field.
+There have been hints that U.S. firms are finding it harder to get private funding, says Finke, who notes that seven out of 10 deals he documented in 2019 were outside the country.
+“There is still a lot of value being created—it’s just a case of whether there is too much hype,” says Christian Weedbrook, founder of quantum-computing firm Xanadu based in Toronto.

 Cash for Qubits

 Quantum technologies have already transformed daily life.
-Computers, mobile phones, medical imaging, lasers and superconductors all emerged from the scientific revolution of the early twentieth century, when physicists unlocked the inner workings of the atom through quantum mechanics.
+Computers, mobile phones, medical imaging, lasers and superconductors all emerged from the scientific revolution of the early 20th century, when physicists unlocked the inner workings of the atom through quantum mechanics.
 But today’s generation of quantum technologies go further by manipulating previously untapped and often fragile quantum phenomena.
 These include superposition, in which particles seem to have multiple states until they are observed, and entanglement, which describes how the properties of quantum systems—such as particles’ spin and polarization—can be inextricably tied together.

 To analyze commercial deals in the field, Nature cross-referenced details of quantum start-ups published on market-research Web sites and in consultancy reports, together with information provided by PitchBook, a market-research firm in Seattle.

 Firms developing the physical qubits—the hardware of quantum computing—have received the lion’s share of VC investment.
 Schoelkopf’s company uses tiny loops of superconducting wire chilled to close to absolute zero for its qubits.
-This is the most intensively studied set-up for quantum-computing hardware: technology giants Google and IBM, for instance, use the same principles.
-(Internal research investments by big tech firms are likely to be large, but are not publicly disclosed and so are not included in our analysis.)
+This is the most intensively studied setup for quantum-computing hardware: technology giants Google and IBM, for instance, use the same principles.
+(Internal research investments by big tech firms are likely to be large but are not publicly disclosed and so are not included in our analysis.)
 Google’s biggest quantum computer has 72 qubits, but around one million will be needed for a general-purpose quantum computer.
 Monroe’s firm uses another long-standing technology: applying magnetic fields to trap ions of ytterbium whose quantum state is read out using lasers.

 Quantum software is also proving a lure for private investment, with 20 firms raising more than $110 million across 28 deals from 2012 to the end of 2018.
 These companies are crafting algorithms that translate problems—such as optimizing the logistics of supply chains or simulating molecules for drug discovery—into software that could be run on early quantum computers.
 Money for software tends to come from “strategic” VC firms that are part of large corporations.
-These fund start-ups with the aim of both developing the technology and making profits, says Matt Johnson, chief executive and co-founder of quantum software firm QC Ware in Palo Alto, which raised $6.5 million in 2018.
+These fund start-ups with the aim of both developing the technology and making profits, says Matt Johnson, chief executive and co-founder of quantum-software firm QC Ware in Palo Alto, which raised $6.5 million in 2018.
 Purely profit-driven VCs aren’t so interested yet, he says.

 Computing isn’t the only quantum technology attracting funds.
 Swiss start-up Qnami in Basel, which received $130,000 in 2018 to develop a quantum magnetic microscope using single electrons trapped in synthetic diamond, is one of at least three firms that have raised relatively small amounts of private cash to produce imaging or sensing technologies.

 In Switzerland, ID Quantique in Geneva installed its first short-range system for the quantum encryption of ballot information in regional elections in 2007.
-Now, Chinese engineers are taking quantum communications global: expanding on a 2,000-kilometer quantum link that was installed in 2014, and developing a network of quantum satellites after launching the first such craft in 2016.
+Now Chinese engineers are taking quantum communications global: expanding on a 2,000-kilometer quantum link that was installed in 2014 and developing a network of quantum satellites after launching the first such craft in 2016.
 If quantum computers gain the ability to hack the best classical encryption, quantum encryption might prove the only route for secure communications.

 Most university scientists who have founded start-ups, such as Schoelkopf, still spend time on campus, continuing research that could lead to further breakthroughs down the line.
 Only a few, such as PsiQuantum’s O’Brien, have left academia entirely.
 Even so, the boom in quantum start-ups means that there are already too few highly qualified quantum engineers to supply the firms—and the industry, such as it is, risks draining academic talent away from universities, as happened in AI, Weedbrook notes.
 “I think we’re starting to hit a point where we’re concerned about it,” he says.
 More training is needed: a major strand of the $1.2-billion National Quantum Initiative, which President Donald Trump signed in December 2018, is to train a new generation in quantum-related jobs.

 Researchers wouldn’t name particular efforts they felt were hyped, but Weedbrook pointed to the scale of investment in companies that focus only on quantum software as a sign of an investment bubble; some of them have raised tens of millions of dollars, even though they incur few costs for physical equipment or facilities.
-“It’s amazing amounts being raised, so it seems to indicate that there is a lot of hype,” says Weedbrook, whose firm develops both quantum hardware and software.
+“There are amazing amounts being raised, so it seems to indicate that there is a lot of hype,” says Weedbrook, whose firm develops both quantum hardware and software.